3. Drawing Structural Equation Modeling Diagrams Without Data

 Choose Layout Algorithms: Layout of the nodes and edges.
 The layouts are from the semPlot package.
 These include Tree, Circle, Spring, Tree2, Circle2 and Default.

-We will adjust these inputs as:
+We will adjust these inputs as (and leave the rest unchanged):

 Line Endpoint Spacing: 4